Code-Institute-Submissions/Prickly/README.md

 1. In `settings.py` delete the 'Postgres SQL Database' section (make sure you don't commit your DATABASE_URL link!) and un-comment 'SQLite and Postgres SQL Databases' section - this will allow for use of  either of the databases interchangeably

-1. If you didn't use JSON filer for product import, now is a good time to navigate to `your-ulr/admin/` page and add the Products and Categories in

-1. Install **gunicorn** which will act as a web server

-        pip3 install gunicorn

-1. Freeze dependencies in a  requirements.txt file
+1. Freeze dependencies in a  requirements.txt file (if it hasn't been created/updated before)

         pip3 freeze --local > requirements.txt